koa211/time-travel-giakhoal/zine/intro.md

-﻿git time machine—exploring paradoxes, ethics, and timelines.
+﻿# Issue 1 — Introduction

+Welcome to our time machine.
+We'll experiment boldly and draft quickly.